Ernest L Blumenshein Paintings

 He died in 1960 in Taos, New Mexico

-Blumenschein sometimes added "TAOS" to his signature
+Blumenschein was proud to add "TAOS" to his signature

 Authentic signatures are only a part of certifying Traditional Fine Art.